firefly-iii/docs/docs/docs/data-importer/faq/duplicates.md

 # Duplicate transactions

-Sometimes the Firefly III Data Importer (**FIDI**) will create duplicate transactions, despite being told not to.
+Sometimes the Firefly III Data Importer will create duplicate transactions, despite being told not to.
 This is pretty annoying so please open a ticket when this happens and let me know why Firefly III didn't detect a duplicate.
 I can use this information to fine-tune the duplication process.

 ## Deleted, but duplicate?